Find out more about all of the skills that come together to help children develop speech, language and communication- The Building Blocks of Language!

 Top tips on helping your child with unclear speech.

-It is important to seek advice and information on how to help as soon as you notice your child becoming non-fluent.
+Get advice and information on how to help as soon as you notice your child becoming non-fluent.

-There is a greater risk of stammering developing when the child often gets stuck on words, prolonging or repeating part of the words or putting excess effort into finishing them.
 It is also a concern when the child seems aware of and upset by their dysfluencies.
-However, one of the things that make it so difficult to say with certainty whether or not a child stutters is that there can be so much variation from day to day and in differing situations.
+It can be difficult to say for certain that a young child stutters.
+This is because there can be so much variation from day to day and in differing situations.

 You are not the cause of your child’s stammering but you are the best people to help their talking get easier.